-Further, while a few science-fiction "classics" like Wells's The Time Machine or Isaac Asimov's I, Robot remain well-known among science-fiction and the subject's small scholarly community, anthologies or collections of classic science fiction tend not to remain in print.
+Further, while a few science-fiction "classics" like Wells's The Time Machine or Isaac Asimov's I, Robot remain well-known among science-fiction fans and the subject's scholarly community, anthologies or collections of classic science fiction rarely remain in print for long.

-Among the reasons that literary critics dismissi the science fiction genre is that its plots and characterizations tend to be simple, predictable, retro, typically restricted to the romance narrative, but these qualities can be rationalized: a combination of unknown technology, extraordinary events in nature, or new ideas about the nature of reality may be challenging enough for many writers and readers without also processing complex characters and plots.
+Among the reasons that literary critics dismiss science fiction is that its plots and characterizations tend to be simple, predictable, retro, typically restricted to the romance narrative, but these qualities can be rationalized: unknown technology, extraordinary events in nature, or new ideas about reality may be challenging enough for many writers and readers without also processing complex characters and plots.
 (Ursula K. Le Guin—see below—is probably the greatest exception.)

-Science fiction is often proclaimed as "prophetic," but its use as prophecy has proven limited.
-The most cited instance is how little science fiction of the mid-later 20th century foresaw personal computers, smart-phones, etc.
+Science fiction is often proclaimed as "prophetic," but its use as prophecy proves limited.
+The most cited instance of its failure as prophecy is how little science fiction of the mid-later 20th century foresaw personal computers, smart-phones, etc.

 Science fiction often involves ambivalent attitudes toward science.
-Most sf narratives involve the reassertion of human values over machine values.
-Such gestures may elevate or redeem humanity, but pop sf often indulges in obvious sentimentality, as in maudlin tears, romantic valorization of childhood over adulthood, unthinking priority of biological family over larger issues of social justice.
+Most sf narratives involve reassertion of human values over machine values.
+Such gestures may elevate or redeem humanity, but pop sf often indulges in obvious sentimentality, as in nostalgic tears over lost worlds, romantic valorization of childhood over adulthood, and unreflective prioritization of biological family over larger issues of social justice.